Design Engineering Theory Topics - Home Page

 • Dress makers use these to make dresses or clothing to an exact pattern.

-• Complex machines are made up of many different parts/sub assemblies.
+• Complex machines are made up of many different parts or sub-assemblies.

 • Often these sub-assemblies are made up at different locations and then sent to one factory to put the all together.

-• For example, in the car industry, engines (a sub assembly) are usually built and assembled at a plant and then are send to the car factory where they are put in the vehicle.
+• For example, in the car industry, braking systems, electrical harnesses, and dashboard clusters are usually built and assembled at a plant and then are send to the car factory where they are put in the vehicle.

 Working with tolerance